Ryuchi Matsuda: Martial Arts authority

-In Japan, when it was common to recognize Shorinji Kempo as a martial art or Tai Chi as a health method when it came to Chinese physical skills, Matsuda, through his books, introduced Chinese martial arts such as Chen-style Taijiquan, Mantis Fist, and Bajiquan to public consciousness.
+In Japan, when it was common to recognize Shorinji Kempo as a martial art or tai chi as a health method when it came to Chinese physical skills, Matsuda, through his books, introduced Chinese martial arts such as Chen-style tai chi, Mantis Fist, and bajiquan to public consciousness.

-At that time, it was generally recognized that "Taijiquan is a health method born from martial arts", but according to Matsuda's book, Chen-style Taijiquan, one of the roots of various Tai Chi, was not a health method and became one as it spread to places like Taiwan.
+At that time, it was generally recognized that "Taijiquan [tai chi] is a health method born from martial arts", but according to Matsuda's book, Chen-style tai chi, the root of all modern forms of tai chi, was not a health method and became one as it spread to places like Taiwan.

 At the time, there was almost no information on martial arts from mainland China and it was Matsuda's knowledge he acquired in his travels was considered the primary source in the matter.

 In introducing Chinese martial arts, Matsuda pointed out that in China, the qualities and training are recognized by the teacher, and the selected person can learn the essence for the first time, which was a difference from the modern martial arts of Japan.
 Furthermore, differences between Japanese karate's and Chinese martial arts' power generation became topic of discussion for first time in Japan.

 Despite introducing various Chinese Martial arts to Japanese public, Matsuda himself had little interest in starting any kind of full-scale teaching of kung to the public.
 Matsuda cited that he was not interested in idea of money-making or spreading an organizational entity, saying that he was more focused on his personal improvement via martial arts.
 In addition, Matsuda warned from the history of ancient martial arts between Japan and China that modern Japanese martial arts would gradually lose their essence due to competitions and that martial arts should not be exercised for "so-called strength" alone.

 Kinbei Sato, Kyoji Kasao and others announced their works one after another, as if they were competing at the same time with Matsuda's series of works, and the word "Chinese martial arts" became established in Japan.
 Influenced by these books, Taiwan and those who learned in mainland China after the restoration of diplomatic relations between Japan and China became more popular.
 In this respect, Matsuda can be said to be a pioneer.

 To Matsuda, there were two types of martial arts: modern martial arts, which are competitive, and ancient martial arts, which were not competitive.
 The latter has the claim that "martial arts is a dangerous technique and cannot be played as a competition", and Matsuda's position is the same as that of the old school.